attractivechaos/k8/README.md

 ####1.
 What is K8?

 K8 is a Javascript shell based on Google's [V8 Javascript engine][1].
-It adds the support of flexible byte arrays, file I/O and convenient buffered input stream.
-K8 is implemented in one C++ source file.
-The only dependency is V8 and zlib.
+It adds the support of flexible byte arrays and file I/O. K8 is implemented in one C++ source file.
+The only dependency is zlib in addition to V8.

 ####2.
 There are many Javascript shells with much richer features.
 What makes K8 special?